oxctl/calendar-import/README.md

 And then GitHub Actions should build the new tag and it can be deployed to production once tested.

+ ## Releasing using GitHub actions

+There is a GitHub action to [perform releases](https://github.com/oxctl/calendar-import/actions/workflows/release.yml), you can create a Major, Minor or a Patch release, then push it to production.

 ## Sentry

 Application errors are reported using https://sentry.io for this application.
 There are 2 DSNs, one for development and one for production.
 There's no DSN for local development.
 Sentry is setup as early as possible in the application to capture as many errors as possible.